INTP — The Analyst

 Strengths

-Powerful abstract reasoning; sees core principles beneath surface detail
+- Powerful abstract reasoning; sees core principles beneath surface detail

-Independent thinker with strong BS-detector and intellectual honesty
+- Independent thinker with strong BS-detector and intellectual honesty

-Systems mindset—builds frameworks and tools others can reuse
+- Systems mindset—builds frameworks and tools others can reuse

-Composed under pressure; focuses on facts over drama
+- Composed under pressure; focuses on facts over drama

-Curiosity that sustains deep learning and cross-disciplinary insight
+- Curiosity that sustains deep learning and cross-disciplinary insight

 Challenges

-Analysis paralysis—waiting for perfect clarity before acting
+- Analysis paralysis—waiting for perfect clarity before acting

-Reluctance to share drafts; high bar delays feedback and iteration
+- Reluctance to share drafts; high bar delays feedback and iteration

-Can appear aloof or overly critical when focused on flaws
+- Can appear aloof or overly critical when focused on flaws

-Difficulty sustaining interest in routine execution or politics
+- Difficulty sustaining interest in routine execution or politics

-May neglect practical constraints while refining theory
+- May neglect practical constraints while refining theory

 Work

-Excels at debugging—technical, conceptual, or organizational
+- Excels at debugging problems—technical, conceptual, or organizational.

 Relationships

-Loyal in quiet ways; shows care through problem-solving and reliability
+- Loyal in quiet ways; shows care through problem-solving and reliability.

 Compatibility